ibm-cloud-docs/FileStorage/duplicate-volume.md

 ### Independent duplicate
 {: #independent}

 Independent duplicates can be created from both **primary** and **replica** volumes.
 The new duplicate is created in the same data center as the original volume.
-If you create a duplicate from a replica volume, the duplicate volume is created in the same data center as the replica volume.
+If you create a duplicate from a replica volume, the duplicate volume is created in the same data center as the replica.

 Common uses for an independent duplicate volume:
 - **Golden Copy**.
 Use a storage volume as golden copy that you can create multiple instances from for various uses.